South Carolina Gamecocks women's basketball: Shannon Johnson Era

 Despite the team’s struggles, the mid-1990s saw the emergence of one of the most talented players in program history: Shannon “Pee Wee” Johnson.
 A dynamic point guard from Hartsville, South Carolina, Johnson played from 1992 to 1996 and became a four-time All-SEC selection.
 She scored over 2,000 career points and later represented the United States at the 2004 Olympics.

 Johnson’s individual brilliance helped the Gamecocks remain competitive in individual games but could not lift the team into national contention.
 South Carolina failed to make an NCAA Tournament appearance during her career, and Wilson’s inability to adjust to the demands of the SEC eventually led to her departure following the 1996–97 season.

 Nancy Wilson finished her South Carolina tenure with a 231–149 record across 13 seasons.
 While she left as the winningest coach in program history at the time, her legacy was shaped largely by Metro Conference dominance rather than national success.

 The Susan Walvius Era (1997–2008)

 Initial Rebuilding and Growing Pains

 In 1997, South Carolina hired Susan Walvius, who had previously coached at VCU.
 Walvius inherited a team in transition and immediately began implementing a defense-focused system rather than a scrappy offensive based system.
 Her first four seasons (1997–2001) were marked by losing records and minimal postseason success, though her recruiting efforts laid the groundwork for future improvement.
+The Gamecocks still had to contend with national powers Tennessee and Georgia, plus resurgent LSU.

 Among the key players recruited during this time was Jocelyn Penn, a versatile forward who would become one of the most prolific scorers in school history.
 Penn’s arrival, along with the development of point guard Cristina Ciocan and forward Shaunzinski Gortman, would catalyze the program’s most successful stretch in two decades.